jow-/ucode/README.md

  - Object values (e.g. `{ foo: true, "bar": 123 }`)
  - Null value (`null`)

-Utpl utilizes reference counting to manage memory used for variables and values and frees data automatically as soon as values go out of scope.
+Ucode utilizes reference counting to manage memory used for variables and values and frees data automatically as soon as values go out of scope.

 Numeric values are either stored as signed 64bit integers or as IEEE 756 double